MaterializeInc/materialize/doc/user/content/administration/billing.md

 datasets plus the size of any materialized views, with some overhead from uncompacted data and system metrics.

-Materialize uses cheap, scalable object storage (Amazon S3) for its storage layer, and primarily passes the cost through to the customer.
+Materialize uses cheap, scalable object storage for its storage layer (Amazon S3), and primarily passes the cost through to the customer.
 At a rate of 0.0000411 USD per GB/hr, 1 TB stored for one month (730 hrs) equates to 30 USD.

 Most data in Materialize is continually compacted, with the exception of [append-only sources](/sql/create-source/#append-only-envelope).
-As such, the total state stored in Materialize tends to grow at a rate that is more similar to OLTP databases than traditional cloud data warehouses.
+As such, the total state stored in Materialize tends to grow at a rate that is more similar to OLTP databases than cloud data warehouses.

 ## Invoices

 {{< note >}}
 Accessing usage and billing information in Materialize requires **administrator** privileges.
 {{</ note >}}

 From the [Materialize console](https://console.materialize.com/) (`Admin` >